HuanLab/ML4MassSpec/README.md

 * Train and evaluate machine learning models
 * Understand and interpret model results

 You will use **Jupyter Notebooks** through **JupyterLab** (a web-based development environment).
-Jupyter Notebooks are interactive computational documents that combine:
+Jupyter Notebook is an open-source, web-based interactive computing environment that combine:

 * **Live code cells** - Write and execute Python code line by line
 * **Output visualization** - See plots, tables, and results instantly below each code cell